kytoaa/Mossy/README.md

-# NesDevCompiler
+# Mossy Compiler

-Name temporary (maybe)
-This is a project focused on compiling custom code from a .nesdev file to 6502 assembly built for the NES architecture.
+This is a project focused on compiling custom code from a .mos file to 6502 assembly built for the NES architecture.

 This is a wip so far, but if you'd like to help, get in touch with the authors and we'll respond soon!
 Also some of the code is horrible so if you think you'd like to fix it a bit go ahead!